yasir2000/openwrt-oldwiki-md/L2TP+IPSEC.rst

 The following relies on this configuration.

 == Needed Packages ==
-You need to install OpenSwan
+You need to install OpenSwan and the OpenSwan Kernel-Modules
 {{{
-ipkg install openswan}}}
+ipkg install openswan kmod-openswan}}}

 Aslo install the  L2TPd package.
 Use patched version: